This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 I’ll also mention now that the following template method is what I use anytime I need to cut out a gumpaste shape without a cutter.
 You can make pretty much any shape you like using this method, and I will probably link to this again in the future.
 You may recognise it from my gumpaste name cake topper tutorial.

 We’re reinforcing these ears with wire, so hopefully, it goes without saying that these are not edible.
 You can skip the wire, but it does help prevent breakage.
-I used two gauges of wire for this: 20 and 26.

 Place a piece of thin plastic over the top, I use a thin plastic document folder (like the ones I use to make DIY fondant smoothers) and use a sharpie to trace the ear shape.
 Cut the ears out with scissors or a craft knife, whichever you find easiest (and least likely to remove your fingers.)